Jail

 1. No spaghetti straps, strapless tops or tanks tops – for both male and female visitors.

-2. No revealing clothing, including lowcut and see-through tops (i.e. no cleavage).
+2. No revealing clothing, including low cut and see-through tops (i.e. no cleavage).

 3. No nudity or flashing will be tolerated.